ben-blake/threatlens/README.md

-# ThreatLens: LLM-Based Log Analysis Dashboard
+# LLM-Based Log Analysis Dashboard

 A cloud-native application for analyzing system logs using Google's Gemini 2.0 Flash-Lite LLM.
 This project deploys a web dashboard and API for threat intelligence analysis to Google Cloud Run.